memflask/og-aws/amis.md

 	-	PV or HVM [virtualization types](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/virtualization_types.html)
 	-	32 bit (“i386”) vs 64 bit (“amd64”) architecture
 -	As discussed above, modern deployments will usually be with **64-bit EBS-backed HVM**.

+## create AMI by snapshot a EC2 instance

 -	You can create your own custom AMI by [snapshotting the state](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/creating-an-ami-ebs.html) of an EC2 instance that you have modified.

+## AMI is backed by EBS storage then it will come up faster than instance  backed storage

 -	[AMIs backed by EBS storage](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ComponentsAMIs.html#storage-for-the-root-device) have the necessary image data loaded into the EBS volume itself and don’t require an extra pull from S3, which results in EBS-backed instances coming up much faster than instance storage-backed ones.

+## Each region have its own AMIs

 -	**AMIs are per region**, so you must look up AMIs in your region, or copy your AMIs between regions with the [AMI Copy](https://aws.amazon.com/about-aws/whats-new/2013/03/12/announcing-ami-copy-for-amazon-ec2/) feature.

+## Can tag AMIs to version or manage their lifecycle

 -	As with other AWS resources, it’s wise to [use tags](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Using_Tags.html) to version AMIs and manage their lifecycle.

-##	AMI Tips: If you create your own AMIs, there is always some tension in choosing how much installation and configuration you want to “bake” into them.
+##	AMI Tips: Baking less into your AMIs

 -	Baking less into your AMIs (for example, just a configuration management client that downloads, installs, and configures software on new EC2 instances when they are launched) allows you to minimize time spent automating AMI creation and managing the AMI lifecycle (you will likely be able to use fewer AMIs and will probably not need to update them as frequently), but results in longer waits before new instances are ready for use and results in a higher chance of launch-time installation or configuration failures.

+##	AMI Tips: Baking more into your AMIs

 -	Baking more into your AMIs (for example, pre-installing but not fully configuring common software along with a configuration management client that loads configuration settings at launch time) results in a faster launch time and fewer opportunities for your software installation and configuration to break at instance launch time but increases the need for you to create and manage a robust AMI creation pipeline.

+##	AMI Tips: Baking more and more into your AMIs

 -	Baking even more into your AMIs (for example, installing all required software as well and potentially also environment-specific configuration information): results in fast launch times and a much lower chance of instance launch-time failures but